yoogun143/Datacamp_R/README.md

 # Datacamp_R
-This is the summary of all lessons learned in the R courses offered by Datacamp
+This is the summary of all lessons learned in the Data Scientist with R track offered by Datacamp